Skip to Content

 Watering and Mulching Techniques

-1. Wood chips: A natural and long-lasting option.
+1. Wood chips: Long-lasting and natural

-5. Grass clippings: Quick to decompose, providing a nutrient boost.
+5. Grass clippings: Quick nutrient release

 Controlling Pests and Diseases